 There's also a chemical side to it.
 Dopamine, the 'feel-good' neurotransmitter, plays a role in how confident we feel.
 When we achieve something, even something small, our brain releases dopamine.
 This not only makes us feel good but also reinforces the behavior that led to that success, creating a positive feedback loop.
 The more you act on your confidence, the more your brain gets wired to support this state of mind.

 Understanding self-confidence from a neuroscientific perspective offers a powerful insight: it's not just about willpower or positive thinking.
 It's a trainable, brain-based skill.
-By engaging in certain behaviors and thought patterns, you can actually rewire your brain to be more confident.
-And that's what we'll explore in the next sections.

 The Role of Self-Confidence in Entrepreneurship